18 Fun Engagement Photo Poses, Ideas & Tips for 2023

 You’ll discover a variety of engagement photo ideas so you can direct your clients with confidence and create something original.

-Put all the best engagement poses on the back of your camera, so you can reference them while directing your couples.
+Put 76 of the best engagement poses on the back of your camera, so you can reference them while directing your couples.

 (We’ve also included 5 tips to get the most out of your couples before the engagement shoot has even begun.)

 The average engagement session (aka pre-wedding photoshoot) is slow-paced and relaxed, allowing lots of room for experimentation – unlike a wedding day!

 You can even create a shot list of your favourite photo poses or use something like Together Cards for visual cues.